Visually Show Blinds Spots, Turn Signals etc. are Working

-I was recently issued a patent for a retractable camera fitted to a vehicle, I’ll refer to the camera as “the device”.
+This patent was recently issued for a retractable camera fitted to a vehicle, referred to as “the device”.
 The device is primarily intended for use on cars and trucks but it has other application potential.

 The patentable part of the device is that it is a retractable camera mounted on a vehicle.
 An important part of this device is that it will be housed in an enclosure to keep the cameras clean.